 The Bruce and Barbara Zobel Endowment for International Forestry Studies was established in 1998 to instill an international perspective in forestry students and to enable them to obtain firsthand experience with forestry in diverse environments around the world.
 In the past, the Endowment has funded both supplemental scholarships for graduate students and mini-grants to undergraduate and graduate students for travel to other countries.

 The endowment offers mini-grants to travel to other countries with an agenda that includes silviculture and production forestry.
-The committee will award grants of up to $8,000 each for activities in the 2017 calendar year.
-They are also willing to award one large grant of up to $15,000 for use between March 2017 and February 2019.
+The committee will award grants of up to $8,000 each for activities in the 2018 calendar year.
+They are also willing to award one large grant of up to $15,000 for use between March 2018 and February 2020.
 Funding for $1,500 or less can be requested to support participation in activities like workshops, conferences, or internships.
-For priority consideration apply by January 16, 2017.
-(Please note, the application deadline will be moved up to December 1, 2017 for 2018 grants.)
+For priority consideration apply by January 16, 2018.

-Download the Bruce and Barbara Zobel Endowment for International Forestry Studies Announcement and Application Instructions.
+View the Bruce and Barbara Zobel Endowment for International Forestry Studies Announcement and Application Instructions here.
 For more information or questions, please contact Dr. Steve McKeand.

 About Dr. Zobel